 - Meet the SSA’s definition of blind; or

 In addition, all SSI recipients meet strict income guidelines and have minimal assets and holdings.
 Remember, your unearned income from SSDI will count toward your total income.

-How Do I Fight a Benefits Denial?
+How You Can Fight a Benefits Denial

 The SSA can deny you based on a number of reasons.
 You might have received a denial if:

 - You accidentally left a blank on the application; or

 - Your name, birth date, and Social Security Number did not match; or

 - There was another technical issue with your application; or

 - You did not have the right number of work credits for SSDI; or

 - You did not meet the income or asset limits for SSI; or